When my wife asked me if I would consider relocating to Austin, the first thing I did was get online and search for climbing in the Austin area.

 Additionally, I have read that although the Reimerses were initially unaware that climbing and route development were going on, they came to be strong supporters of the climbing community, and vice versa.
 There was even an instance of a climbing accident and the Reimerses being sued, and the local climbers rallied in support of the Reimerses.

 Old Reimers, or Reimers Proper, has three principal sections: Sex Canyon (Climbers Canyon according to signs), which one descends to access the climbing areas; upstream (aligned with the Pedernales River), and downstream.
 (There is also a riverside boulder with a bolted line on it.)
-Most climbing activity takes place in Sex Canyon, at one wall on the upstream side (Prototype Wall), and at two walls on the downstream side (Dead Cats and Serpent-- see attached).
+Most climbing activity takes place in Sex Canyon and at two walls on the downstream side (Dead Cats and Serpent-- see attached).

 Waterfall in Sex Canyon